Hyperbaric oxygen therapy (HBOT) in Virginia

 HCA Virginia is proud to provide hyperbaric oxygen therapy, a unique treatment option for healing wounds and other medical conditions.
 As part of this comprehensive care, our physicians, certified wound care nurses and clinical hyperbaric managers are specially trained in wound management and hyperbaric medicine.
 Our goal is to provide you with the advanced care you need to heal and restore your quality of life.

-For more information about hyperbaric oxygen therapy or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about hyperbaric oxygen therapy or for help finding a wound care specialist, call our free, 24/7 Consult-A-Nurse® line.

 What is HBOT?

-Hyperbaric oxygen therapy is a type of wound care treatment.
+Hyperbaric oxygen therapy is an advanced type of wound care treatment.
 It involves breathing pure oxygen in a hyperbaric oxygen chamber.
 This treatment can be administered in an inpatient or outpatient setting.

 What is a hyperbaric chamber?